 Western foreigners arrested in Thailand for running sex businesses

-While the US State Department, the EU and international bodies call on the Thai government to combat sex trafficking rings running from the country, it is also apparent that many western foreigners are using Thailand as their base for illicit enterprises.
-Some of them have been nabbed by Thai in recent months.
+While the US State Department, the EU and international bodies call on the Thai government to combat sex trafficking rings running from the country, it is also apparent that many western foreigners are using Thailand as an offshore base for illicit enterprises.
+Some of them have been nabbed by Thai police in recent months.

 64 year Swiss man spent a decade collecting child pornography online